University of South Florida athletic facilities: Frank Morsani Football Practice Complex

+The indoor performance facility is also used by other teams, including women's lacrosse.

 Lee Roy Selmon Athletic Center

 Opened in 2004, the Lee Roy Selmon Athletic Center is the main hub for USF Athletics.
 In 2012, the facility was dedicated to the late Lee Roy Selmon, a Pro Football Hall of Fame member who played for the Tampa Bay Buccaneers and former Director of USF Athletics.
 Selmon is considered as the "Father of USF Football".
 The 104,000 square foot facility houses all USF sports teams, except for men's and women's basketball, sailing, and volleyball.
 The building features a large strength and conditioning center; a sports medicine clinic; the USF Athletic Hall of Fame; coaches offices; locker rooms for men's and women's soccer, baseball, softball, and football; most of the athletic department's trophy room (though some teams' trophies are kept at their own facilities); and an Academic Enrichment Center complete with a computer study lab, a library, study lounges, and academic counseling.